jamiecafirma/message-in-a-bottle/README.md

 - User can connect their Spotify account.
 - User can create a message in a bottle.
-- User can add songs and a playlist from Spotufy to their message.
+- User can add songs and a playlist from Spotify to their message.
 - User can view the message they made.
 - User can send the message to someone and the recipient gets an email with a link to it.
 - User can open a message sent to them.